Sam Hilliard Player Props: Braves vs. Astros

 Sam Hilliard At The Plate

-- Hilliard has three doubles, a home run and six walks while hitting .375.
+- Hilliard is hitting .324 with three doubles, a home run and six walks.

-- Hilliard has gotten at least one hit in 61.5% of his games this year (eight of 13), with at least two hits four times (30.8%).
+- In eight of 15 games this year (53.3%) Hilliard has picked up a hit, and in four of those games he had more than one (26.7%).

 - Hilliard has driven in a run twice this season, but just one in each of those games.

-- In seven of 13 games this season, he has scored, including multiple runs once.
+- In seven of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.